-What Rigorous Means Here
+What Derived Means Here

 Structural argument, formal proof, and the epistemology of this framework